whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-everyone.md

 > While fully meeting the needs of users is ideal, these types of queries and their keywords often do not require targeted optimization.
 We recommend focusing instead on [highly meeting](#highly-meets) queries.

 A special category in which the search result is an exact and unique match for the query.
-For example, if somebody in Japan is searching for <span class="query">Bruce Clay Japan home page</span>, they are undoubtedly trying to get to [https://bruceclay.jpn.com/](https://bruceclay.jpn.com/).
+For example, if somebody in Japan is searching for <mark class="query">Bruce Clay Japan home page</mark>, they are undoubtedly trying to get to [https://bruceclay.jpn.com/](https://bruceclay.jpn.com/).

 This type of result is almost exclusively reserved for **Website** queries and **Know Simple** queries.